 What are the Popular Ubuntu Distributions?

-Ubuntu helps to make a wide range of distributions for a new and unique kind of desktop environment.
+Ubuntu helps make a wide range of distributions for a new and unique desktop environment.
 Let’s take a look at the popular operating systems that are based on the Ubuntu OS.

 - Linux Mint is a very intuitive desktop operating system that does not operate on much memory space.

-- You can customize Linux Mint simply and set up various widgets or themes right from its settings.
+- You can customize Linux Mint and set up various widgets or themes from its settings.

-- Updating, backing up data, restoring updates or data, fixing glitches, all is done with just a simple click.
+- Updating, backing up data, restoring updates or data, and fixing glitches are all done with just a simple click.

-- It comes with a Timeshift feature that makes it easy to restore and maintain the operating system.
+- It comes with a Timeshift feature that makes restoring and maintaining the operating system easy.